-Solution Design Description Designator SWFDE/FE SF DAR solution design that uses FE as the inner layer and SWFDE as the outer layer, as described in Section 6.1.
-PE/FE PF DAR solution design that uses FE as the inner layer and PE as the outer layer, as described in Section 6.2.
-HWFDE/FE HF DAR solution design that uses FE as the inner layer and HWFDE as the outer layer, as described in Section 6.3.
-HWFDE/SWFDE HS DAR solution design that uses SWFDE as the inner layer and HWFDE as the outer layer, as described in Section 6.4.
-RM RM DAR solution design that uses RM through the use
+Solution Design Designator Description SWFDE/FE SF DAR solution design that uses FE as the inner layer and SWFDE as the outer layer, as described in Section 6.1.
+PE/FE PF DAR solution design that uses FE as the inner layer and PE as the outer layer, as described in Section HWFDE/FE HF DAR solution design that uses FE as the inner layer and HWFDE as the outer layer, as described in Section 6.3.
+HWFDE/SWFDE DAR solution design that uses SWFDE as the inner HS layer and HWFDE as the outer layer, as described in Section 0.
+HWFDE/HWFDE НН DAR solution design that uses HWFDE as the inner layer and HWFDE as the outer layer, as described in Section 6.5